 I'm also including a second free ebook: Everything You Need to Know About HARD DRIVES.
 Do you know the Warning Signs of Hard Drive Failure?
 You'll learn you what to watch for, and the scoop on Hard Drive Life Expectancy.
 Will your hard drive last another year?
 If it crashes and burns, you'll want to know about your Hard Drive Data Recovery Options.
 Backups are great, but Will Your Files Last a Thousand Years? (or even five years?)
 I also talk about the pros and cons of SSD (Solid State) and Hybrid Hard Drives, which are alternatives to the traditional "spinning magnetic platter" hard drives we've all been using since the dawn of computing.
 Everything You Need to Know About HARD DRIVES also has a list of Hard Drive Partitioning Myths that may surprise you, and a dozen other topics related to hard drive health, speed, mangement, and recovery.

-I have a few last-minute tweaks to finish, so tomorrow, I'll reveal how to get your hands on Everything You Need to Know About BACKUPS, and a couple of other surprises.
-Stay tuned!
+See the sidebar above to learn how to get your hands on Everything You Need to Know About BACKUPS, and a couple of other surprises.